ccxt/ccxt/CONTRIBUTING.md

 - Unified fetchOrder
 - Unified fetchMyOrders, fetchMyOpenOrders, fetchMyClosedOrders
 - Unified fetchMyTrades, fetchOrderTrades
+- Unified deposit method
+- Unified withdraw method
 - Concurrency in Python with async/await (with respect to 2.7)
-- WebSocket interfaces
+- WebSocket interfaces:
+  - Methods for trading where supported (pub)
+  - Real-time properties with each exchange (sub):
+    - balance
+    - orders
+    - trades
+    - ohlcv
+    - tickers
+    - orderbooks
 - REST long-poller
-- Unified deposit method
-- Unified withdraw method
+- Round-robin scheduler
+- Improved proxy support

 If you want to contribute by submitting partial implementations be sure to look up examples of how it's done inside the library (where implemented already) and copy the adopted practices.